LuisMSAmorim/usersManagementAPI/README.md

  <p>This endpoint is responsable for return user data.</p>

- - To use this route, you must to insert a user JSON WEB TOKEN (bearer authentication) at the request header;
+ - To use this route, you must insert a user JSON WEB TOKEN (bearer authentication) at the request header;

  - Parameter: you need to pass a user id, registered in database;